waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategic Principles & Lessons Learned
-- **DEFAULT TO AUTOMATION:** If a custom tool or built-in function exists for a task (e.g., `select_battle_option`, `switch_train_lead`), I MUST use it by default instead of performing the action with manual button presses.
+- **DEFAULT TO AUTOMATION:** If a custom tool or built-in function exists for a task (e.g., `select_battle_option`), I MUST use it by default instead of performing the action with manual button presses.
 Manual inputs are less efficient and more error-prone.
 - **DEBUG TOOLS IMMEDIATELY:** If a trusted tool provides an output that contradicts obvious reality (e.g., 'No path found' to a clearly visible and reachable tile), the tool is broken.
 Debugging and fixing the tool becomes the absolute highest priority, superseding any other gameplay objective.
 - **TRUST DATA OVER INTUITION:** My custom tools (especially pathfinders) analyze the raw game data, which is the absolute source of truth.
 My visual interpretation of the screen or my memory can be flawed.
 If a tool reports 'No path found' or provides contradictory information, I must treat its output as the discovery of a fact about the game state (e.g., a hidden wall, a flawed assumption), not as a bug in the tool itself.
 I must always verify my root assumptions against the game data before pursuing complex solutions.
-- **Automation Consistency:** I must consistently use my automation tools (like `select_battle_option`) to improve efficiency and reduce errors, especially when prompted by system critiques.
-Inconsistent use is a failure of strategy.
-For built-in tools, I must use them as designed (e.g., passing 'RUN' as an argument to `select_battle_option`) rather than manually scripting button presses.
 - **Tool & Knowledge Base Maintenance:** If a tool is flawed or an in-game observation contradicts a hypothesis, my absolute highest priority is to immediately correct the tool or my internal knowledge base (notepad).
 Deferring maintenance is a critical failure.
 - **Tool Consistency:** When one tool's logic is updated (like `find_path`), any other tools that use similar logic must be updated immediately to prevent conflicting results and strategic errors.
 - **Tool Debugging Priority:** When a core tool like a pathfinder fails, debugging it becomes the absolute highest priority, superseding all gameplay goals.
 A systematic approach is required: 1.
 Confirm the tool is the problem, not a misunderstanding of the map (e.g., by testing a path manually).
 2. Add targeted logging to trace execution and understand the algorithm's decision process.
 3. Analyze logs to form a specific hypothesis about the bug before attempting a fix.
 Do not blindly refactor or revert without evidence.